ezpaarse-project/getting-started-with-ezvis/README.md

 # Getting started with Visir

-This repository has examples to quickly see what can be done with [visir](https://github.com/madec-project/visir).
+This repository has an example to quickly see what can be done with [visir](https://github.com/madec-project/visir).

 ## Requirements